ShirshoDipto/interactive-map/README.md

 # Interactive Data Visualization Map

-This app utilizes Mapbox to provide an interactive and intuitive data visualization map focused on conflicted zones and energy supplies around the world.
-The goal of this app is to assist in understanding and analyzing various global policies by presenting conflicted zones, oil pipelines, and gas pipelines around the world in a visually engaging format.
+This app utilizes Mapbox to provide an interactive and intuitive data visualization map focused on conflict zones and energy supplies around the world.
+The goal of this app is to assist in understanding and analyzing various global policies by presenting conflict zones, oil pipelines, and gas pipelines around the world in a visually engaging format.

 [View Live](https://shirshodipto.github.io/interactive-map)